 With a reverse mortgage, the interest rates are just slightly higher because you have the option of not making any regular mortgage payments on your loan (not even interest) until you decide to sell or move out.
 You can borrow up to 55% of the appraised value of your home, depending on your age, property type and location of the home, and your income does not determine your qualification.
 The product is specifically for Canadian homeowners 55+.

-Retirees often worry a reverse mortgage will result in nothing for the kids, but the conservative lending practices ensure there’s plenty of equity left in the estate.
-Click here to learn more about how reverse mortgage works
+Retirees often worry a reverse mortgage will result in nothing for the kids, but the conservative lending practices ensure there’s typically plenty of equity left in the estate.
+Click here to learn more about how a reverse mortgage works.

 For those retirees who are looking to boost their retirement income, the CHIP Reverse Mortgage can be a better option.
 You have no monthly payments to make, so your cash flow is greatly improved.
 You also can’t default and therefore lose your home.